Trauma-Informed Approaches for Service Providers

 Develop the skills to provide quality trauma-informed services

-Many persons who have experienced homelessness will be impacted by trauma.
+Many people who have experienced homelessness will be impacted by trauma.
 This course will help you understand the widespread impact of trauma at the individual, community, and system levels.
-Each session will help prepare you to better support the needs of persons affected by trauma and minimize the potential for re-traumatization.
+Each session will help prepare you to better support the needs of people affected by trauma and minimize the potential for re-traumatization.

 • You will learn how to recognize how trauma shows up in the people you work with, from tenants to staff.